-Children's Hospital expects you to cooperate appropriately in government investigations.
-However, it is essential that the legal rights of Children's Hospital and our employees, Medical Staff members and patients be protected.
+The Hospital expects you to cooperate appropriately in government investigations.
+However, it is essential that the legal rights of the Hospital and our employees, Medical Staff members, and patients be protected.

-If you receive a subpoena, inquiry, or other document from any government agency regarding Children's Hospital's business or patients, whether at home or in the workplace, notify the Office of General Counsel (with a copy to the Office of Compliance and Privacy) immediately.
+If you receive a subpoena, inquiry, or other document from any government agency regarding the Hospital's business or patients, whether at home or in the workplace, notify the Office of General Counsel (with a copy to the Office of Compliance and Privacy) immediately.
 Please notify the Health Information Management Department in the case of subpoenas for medical records.